 Press on the Globe just above the entrance in a forward and downward direction—just press and release.
 The blue light should turn off and the red light should come on.
 You've activated the Cat Sensor to simulate your cat entering the Globe, then exiting.
 Allow the Wait Time (3, 7, or 15 minutes—whatever you have your unit set to) to elapse and the Clean cycle to finish.
 The Globe will return to the Home position with a solid blue light on the Control Panel; if you get this result, there is no issue with your Litter-Robot.

 If, during Steps 9 or 10, the unit does not return Home with a solid blue light, please note the light pattern and position of the Globe.
-This information will help Customer Service advise you on further troubleshooting, so you can get your Litter-Robot working again!
+This information will help Customer Experience advise you on further troubleshooting, so you can get your Litter-Robot working again!